jhoughtelin/demo-backend-php/README.md

 This repository contains a sample backend code that demonstrates how to generate a Virgil JWT using the [PHP SDK](https://github.com/VirgilSecurity/virgil-sdk-php)

+Do not use this authentication in production.
+Requests to /virgil-jwt endpoint must be allowed for authenticated users.
+Use your application authorization strategy.

 ## Installation

 ### Prerequisites